 What are water chestnuts?

-Water chestnuts are not actually a nut, in fact, they are vegetables.
-This veggie grows underwater, hence the name, and are typically grown in Asian countries.
-In America, water chestnuts are typically sold in cans, although it is possible to find fresh water chestnuts in some markets.
+Water chestnuts are not actually nuts.
+In fact, they are vegetables.
+This veggie grows underwater, hence the name.
+They are typically grown in Asian countries.
+In America, you can typically find water chestnuts sold in cans, although it is possible to find fresh water chestnuts in some markets.
 I typically used canned chestnuts, as they are readily available in almost all grocery stores.

 Do water chestnuts stay crunchy when cooked?